BGCG/project1/README.md

  **Eat+Drink page:**

-* Images of the type of resturant experience you may have in Edinburgh
+* Images of the type of resturant experience you may have in Edinburgh.
 * The next page is an eat+drink page offering information on some of the best Edinburgh eats.
 These are real Edinburgh resturants that are popular spots in Edinburgh.

 ![Screenshot-of-eat-drink](assets/images/eat-drink-page.png)